Jwangjy/Jwangjy.github.io/_posts/2021-09-26-gradient-descent.md

 ```
 ![graph2.jpg](/assets/images/posts/graddesc/graph2.jpg)

+The regressions were run over 1000 iterations, with a learning rate of 0.001.

 In general, the gradient descent and Newton methods arrived at the same answers as MATLAB's own optimization functions.
 The number of iterations is roughly the same, although the Newton method theoretically should converge faster.